ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab05.md

 program to compile successfully, your table.h must define at least the following public functions:

 <ul type = "circle">
-  <li>One constructor that builds an empty Table designed to hold a maximum number of entries
+  <li style='margin-bottom:2em;'>One constructor that builds an empty Table designed to hold a maximum number of entries
   equal to the only parameter.
 This parameter should have a default value of 100:
   <br><code>&nbsp;&nbsp;&nbsp;Table(unsigned int max_entries = 100)</code></li>

-  <li>Another constructor that builds a Table designed to hold the number of entries
+  <li style='margin-bottom:2em;'>Another constructor that builds a Table designed to hold the number of entries
   specified by the first parameter, and puts that many entries into the Table by reading them one at a time from the input stream that is the second parameter:
   <br><code>&nbsp;&nbsp;&nbsp;Table(unsigned int entries, std::istream&amp; input)</code>
   <br><em>Do not input more than the specified number of entries.</em> If you always read all of input,
   you will lose points for not satisfying this requirement.</li>

-  <li>Two (overloaded) member functions named put, each of which puts a new Entry into the Table:
+  <li style='margin-bottom:2em;'>Two (overloaded) member functions named put, each of which puts a new Entry into the Table:
   <br><code>&nbsp;&nbsp;&nbsp;void put(unsigned int key, std::string data)</code>
   <br><code>&nbsp;&nbsp;&nbsp;void put(Entry e)</code>
   <br>The first of these functions creates a new Entry to put in the Table.
 The second